Offline Imitation of Badminton Player Behavior via Experiential Contexts and Brownian Motion: Experiments

 \subsection{Length Distribution Difference (RQ2)}

 The length of generated rallies serves as a reflective measure of whether the model has learned realistic gameplay situations.
-A model capable of capturing rally duration can reflect a genuine simulation of the match.
 To visually depict the distribution of generated rally lengths in comparison to real rally lengths, we utilize Kernel Density Estimate (KDE).
 Additionally, the quantitative dissimilarity between these two distributions is evaluated using the Jensen–Shannon divergence (JSD).
-In Figure \ref{fig:ldd}, BC struggles to effectively capture player interactions, resulting in premature or delayed termination.
+In Fig. \ref{fig:ldd}, BC struggles to effectively capture player interactions, resulting in premature or delayed termination.
 In contrast, both HBC and RallyNet, by modeling more intricate strategies, produce generated rally length distributions close to the real ones.
 Notably, even a rule-based agent using our carefully designed experience extraction function can achieve a similar rally length distribution, emphasizing that our experience extraction captures rally duration to aid RallyNet in making more realistic decisions.
-Figure \ref{fig:ldd2} depicts the generated length distributions of ShuttleNet and DyMF alongside real ones.
-It is evident that ShuttleNet and DyMF, not being imitation learning models but sequence-to-sequence tasks, face the challenge in generating ideal rally lengths.
-This challenge stems from the infrequent occurrence of error behaviors in dataset, where a rally involves only one error behavior (e.g., shuttlecock out of bounds or hitting the net), posing a significant obstacle for these models to accurately capture rally duration.
+However, models like ShuttleNet and DyMF, being sequence-to-sequence models rather than imitation learning models, face challenges in generating ideal rally lengths.
+This challenge stems from the infrequent occurrence of error behaviors in dataset, where a rally involves only one error behavior (e.g., shuttlecock out of bounds or hitting the net) , making it difficult for these models to accurately capture rally duration.